beatcode-official/app/CONTRIBUTION.md

 - Reviewed PRs for other teammates and fixed bugs.

 ## Minh Vu
-- Worked on backend's OAuth authentication flow (user login and register).
-Created user login session management and ensure robust password encryption for each user profile.
+- Developed the backend's OAuth authentication flow for user login and registration, implementing secure session management and robust password encryption for all user profiles.
-- Set up PostgreSQL database to manange each user creation, user register/login session, and construct initial (based) endpoints using FastAPI for further developement.
+- Designed and configured a PostgreSQL database to manage user creation, registration, and login sessions while building foundational endpoints with FastAPI to support future development.
-- Leveraging E2E tests using PlayWright and JavaScript.
-Built the testing pipeline from register and login page to main, and to player duel battle wait room.
-Focused on each front-end details (Error logs, appearance of crucial components of webpage, etc) for smooth user interaction
+- Utilized Playwright and JavaScript for end-to-end (E2E) testing, creating a comprehensive testing pipeline covering workflows from the registration and login pages to the main interface and the player duel battle waiting room.
+Paid close attention to frontend details, such as error logging and the appearance of critical webpage components, to ensure a smooth and intuitive user experience.

 ## Donald Winkelman
 - Setup Svelte's styling and implemented frontend's authentication (register and log in) and profile pages.